herrera-ignacio/architect-handbook/architectures/flux/mvc-comparison/README.md

 ![mvc](./mvc.webp)

-Whenever a controller receives a request from the user, it uses the appropriate Model & View and generates the response sending it ack to the user.
+Whenever a controller receives a request from the user, it uses the appropriate Model & View and generates the response sending it back to the user.

 ### Flux